 Xiang Goh (2006) worked for a year with David Wilson from the UNSW Medicine department doing mathematical modelling of HIV.
 He is now in Adelaide doing postgrad medicine at Flinders University.

 Venta Terauds (PhD, 2006) was a lecturer in maths at the University of Newcastle.
 She normally lives in Hobart but for late 2011 and early 2012 has a postdoc position at the University of Bielefeld.
-Her daughter was born on 15 Jan 2010.
+Her daughter was born in 2010.

 Ben Waterhouse (PhD, 2007) stayed on at UNSW as a MASCOS postdoctoral fellow, working on their Macquarie Bank project.
 He is now Director at Model Solutions and works mostly on the analysis of pharmaceutical marketing data.